openmapsforeurope2/data-tools/docs/developer-guide-en.md

 ### create_table

-This function creates a table or all tables of a theme, for example when a new OME2 database is set up.
+This function creates a table or all of a theme's tables, for example when a new OME2 database is set up.

 Parameters
 * c [mandatory]: configuration file